-- No vaginal exam at baseline, and then vaginal exams are to be kept to a minimum during active labor
+- No vaginal exam at baseline; keep vaginal exams to a minimum

 What’s the bottom line?

-- Having labor induced with oxytocin may lower a mother’s chances of experiencing infection, but does not have an effect on the C-section rate or on newborn infections
+- Having labor induced with oxytocin for term PROM may lower a person’s chances of experiencing infection, but does not have an effect on the Cesarean rate or newborn infections.

-- One of the single most important ways to prevent infection after your water breaks is to avoid vaginal exams as much as possible during labor
+- One of the most important ways to prevent infection after your water breaks is to avoid vaginal exams as much as possible during labor.

 About the Authors

-Alicia Breakey, MA (first author), is completing her PhD in Human Evolutionary Biology at Harvard University.
+Alicia Breakey, MA, PhD, is completed her PhD in Human Evolutionary Biology at Harvard University.
 Her research is focused on the relationships between the maternal physical condition, immune and hormonal factors in breast milk, and infant health and growth.
 Alicia is passionate about evidence-based maternity care—she trained as a birth doula and is considering becoming a CNM in the future.
 Alicia was delighted when a Harvard lecturer invited her to develop an undergraduate course on birth.
 Birth ended up becoming a very popular interdisciplinary course at Harvard, with more than 200 students trying to register for only 60 spots.

 Angela Reidner, RN, MS, CNM, practices as a certified nurse-midwife at an Illinois hospital where 95% of the births are supported and guided by CNMs.
 Angela is proud to teach Hypnobirthing classes and offer water birth as an option for her clients.
 She recently presented an educational session on waterbirth at the 2014 Association of Women’s Health, Obstetric, and Neonatal Nurses conference in Peoria, Illinois.
 In addition to practicing as a nurse midwife, Angela plans to apply to DNP programs to pursue her doctorate.